 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.

 Research studies with animals haven’t found a risk to unborn babies, but it hasn’t been properly studied in humans.

-Alcohol › Not a good medication for you if you drink alcohol.
-No specific alcohol-related info.
+Alcohol Diltiazem hydrochlorothiazide › Not a good medication for you if you drink alcohol.
+No alcohol related info.